bugsnag/bugsnag-js/packages/react-native/native-js-interface.md

 # Native/JS interface

-This is a working spec of this the interface that the native layer (`BugsnagReactNative.{java|m}`) exposes to JavaScript.
+This is a working spec of the interface that the native layer of `@bugsnag/react-native` exposes to JavaScript.

 ## Intro

 `BugsnagReactNative` is a class which will be instantiated once for the entire runtime and accessible via JS.
 It's responsible for managing the communicating with the native client (either `bugsnag-android` or `bugsnag-cocoa`) and providing data and invocations from JS to the native client.
+The React Native runtime is responsible for instantiating this singleton class.

 ## Accessing `BugsnagReactNative` from JavaScript